Xilinx/dfx-mgr/README.md

 files.

-The expected directory structure under `/lib/firmware/xilinx` which contains a 3x1 PL shell design, AIE accel and a flat shell design.
+The expected directory structure under `/lib/firmware/xilinx` which contains a 3x1 PL shell design, and a flat shell design.
 3x1 `base_design` shell has an accelerator called FFT which contains three different partial bitstreams for three slots of base shell.
 `base_design` needs to have base shell bitstream and shell.json.